JoepBC/urwish/README.md

-# urwish, a python3 library.
+# urwish, a python3 library for creating linear text-based forms
 A *wrapper for urwid* (www.urwid.org) to create forms easily and efficiently.
 The original urwid library can do way much more in a powerful way, but for the creation of simple/linear data management forms it can be quite a struggle to address. *urwish* is rather limited, but _VERY_ easy.

 _Requires library: urwid_